KushagraKatiyar06/KeyFrame/README.md

 3. Verify: `./bin/ffmpeg.exe -version`

 > The `bin/` folder is git-ignored, so you need to do this on every fresh clone.

+**Windows Smart App Control / AppLocker note**

+If you get `[WinError 4551] An Application Control policy has blocked this file` when the worker tries to run FFmpeg, Windows Smart App Control is blocking the subprocess.
+Fix:

+- Go to **Settings → Windows Security → App & Browser Control → Smart App Control** and set it to **Off**, then restart.
+- If you're on a managed/enterprise machine, ask IT to allowlist the FFmpeg binary.

 ## 5) Install & run (local, non-Docker)